anshikagirdhar/Credit-Card-Risk-Analysis/README.md

-# Credit Card Fraud Detection using Logistic Regression
+# Credit Card Risk Analysis

 ## Overview
 This project analyzes highly imbalanced credit card transaction data to detect fraudulent transactions.
 It applies exploratory data analysis (EDA) and under-sampling techniques to address class imbalance, then builds and evaluates a Logistic Regression model to classify transactions as legitimate or fraudulent.